 Teen Team volunteers will work on a library-related project of interest, or create a unique library program, in addition to helping our Teen Department with general library work.
 Our goal is to give teens meaningful, resume-building experiences that will benefit them now and in the future.

 How much of a time commitment is joining the Teen Team?

-Accepted teens are required to attend a brief training session and must commit to a semester long volunteer period with 1-2 hour shifts per week, in-person, at the library.
+Accepted teens are required to attend a brief training session and must commit to one semester long volunteer period with 1-2 hour shifts per week, in-person, at the library.
 The library's volunteer semesters run from October to December (fall), February to April (spring), and June to August (summer).
 Teen Team does not run during the summer semester.

 How do I apply for the Teen Team?

 Applications are currently closed and will reopen for the fall semester on Tuesday, August 15th, 2023, at 7:00pm.

 Volunteer from Anywhere!

 I can volunteer from home?

 Yes!
 Our virtual volunteer activities provide passive opportunities for 6th-12th grade teens to help the library and earn volunteer hours during the school year.
 You do not need to be in the library to participate in this program, however, you're absolutely welcome to use library spaces if you choose to do so.

 There are 8 static activities available at all times, with an additional 2 activities that change from